1999 Comorian coup d'état: Coup attempt

 On April 29, 1999, amidst the turmoil engulfing Grande Comore, the Comorian military, led by Colonel Azali Assoumani, staged a bloodless two-day long coup and ousted President Massonde to stop the escalating violence.
 After seizing power, Colonel Assoumani suspended the constitution and dissolved the country's political institutions, including parliament.
 Political activity and public gatherings were also banned.
 The ousted acting president and other government officials were ordered to remain in their homes.

 Aftermath

 On May 6, 1999, President Assoumani consolidated power by decreeing a new constitution that granted himself both executive and legislative powers.
-Shortly after, a predominantly civilian cabinet was formed, but the regime's directorate, where real power was held, comprised primarily of military personnel.
+Shortly after, a predominantly civilian cabinet was formed, but the regime's directorate, where real power was held, consisted primarily of military personnel.

 By 2000, amid growing international criticism of Azali's regime, he promised to relinquish power by April 14 of that year, under the condition that Anjouan rejoined the republic.

 Later that year, President Assoumani appointed Bianrifi Tarmidi as the civilian prime minister but still retained control as head of state and commander-in-chief.